Ar-Kareem/PythonDice/README.md

 4. **(very rare) MAX_INT is higher in python than in JavaScript**: This is a very rare issue when a number is larger than $2^{53}$.
 See example we made here: https://anydice.com/program/39567

-Note: that in certain cases our **`compile_anydice` code runs while `anydice` crashes**.
-This is because our compiler allows certain pieces of code (like defining functions within functions or outputs inside of functions) to execute perfectly while `anydice` crashes for the same input.
+Note: that in some cases our **`compile_anydice` code runs while `anydice` crashes**.
+This is because our compiler allows certain pieces of code (like defining functions within functions or outputs inside of functions) to execute perfectly while `anydice` crashes.
 We do not consider this as a failiure since our goal is to make any code that runs on `anydice` to also run using our package, the reverse of that is of no concern.
 In fact, the descrepancy is considered a positive for us as it means we handle more pieces of code than `anydice`.

 If you discover any code that behaves differently when run on `anydice.com` then please report it to us as an issue so we can keep improving this package.